jtdaugherty/brick/docs/guide.rst

 return a ``UserInfo`` record containing the values for each field in the form *as of the last time it was valid input*.
 This means that the user might have provided invalid input to a form field that is not reflected in the form state due to failing validation.

-If this matters to your application, you can tell whether the form state returned by ``formState`` matches the form by using the functions ``Brick.Forms.allFieldsValid`` and ``Brick.Forms.invalidFields``.
+Since the ``formState`` is always a valid set of values, it might be surprising to the user if the values used do not match the last values they saw on the screen; the ``Brick.Forms.allFieldsValid`` can be used to determine if the last visual state of the form had any invalid entries and doesn't match the value of ``formState``.
+A list of any fields which had invalid values can be retrieved with the ``Brick.Forms.invalidFields`` function.

 Note that if mouse events are enabled in your application (see `Mouse Support`_), all built-in form fields will respond to mouse interaction.